 Strategies to Improve Treatment

 The progress that has been made in the treatment of prostate cancer has resulted from development of better treatments that were evaluated in clinical studies.
-Future progress in the treatment of prostate cancer will result from patients continued participation in appropriate clinical trials.
-Developing novel precision cancer medicines and immunotherapies is the main area of active current investigation.
+Future progress in the treatment of prostate cancer will result from continued participation in appropriate clinical trials.
+Developing and exploring immunotherapy and single or multi-agent chemotherapy agents as a treatment approach for patients with advanced prostate cancer is the main area of active investigation.

 - Basch E, Autio K, Ryan CJ, et al: Abiraterone acetate plus prednisone versus prednisone alone in chemotherapy-naive men with metastatic castration-resistant prostate cancer: patient-reported outcome results of a randomised phase 3 trial.
 The Lancet Oncology.
 2013; 14(12):1193-1199.